 Despite all the precautions and attention to detail by the bakeries involved in making matzos, it is possible for the consumer to purchase matzos that may still have issues.
 The following is a brief discussion of some problem areas.
-It should be noted that these problems can exist in both hand and machine baked matzos, although they are more prevalent in the hand baked matzos than machine.
+It should be noted that these problems can exist in both hand and machine-baked matzos, although they are more prevalent in the hand-baked matzos than machine-baked matzos.

-To avoid any problems on Shabbos regarding the melachah of borer, separating, the non-kosher part of the matzah (the kefulah) should be held in one hand and the kosher part in the other.
+To avoid any problems on Shabbos regarding the melachah of Borer, separating, the non-kosher part of the matzah (the kefula) should be held in one hand and the kosher part in the other.
 The matzah should be broken, and the good part should be removed from the bad part.
-If it is a real kefulah, it is considered to be chometz.
-Since one sold his chometz before Pesach, technically this kefulah belongs to the goy.
-One may not discard the goy’s chometz on Pesach, and it must be put away until the conclusion of the Chag.
+If it is a real kefula, it is considered to be chometz.
+Since one sold his chometz before Pesach, technically this kefula belongs to the non-Jew.
+One may not discard the non-Jew’s chometz on Pesach, and it must be put away until the conclusion of the chag.
 If it is just a chashash chometz, the custom is not to discard it in the garbage.
-It may be placed in the non-Pesachdik sink, after it has been broken into small pieces, and washed down the drain.
+It may be placed in the non-Pesachdig sink after it has been broken into small pieces and washed down the drain.

 A matzah which has ballooned and formed a blister during the baking process also requires special examination and handling.
 If the blister formed is so small that an average sized hazelnut (with its shell) cannot fit inside of the blister, between the upper and lower layers, then the matzah is kosher.
 Certainly, matzos that have not formed any blisters but are merely uneven in appearance are kosher.
 Matzos which do not have small holes all over them should not be used.

 3. Underbaked Matzos

 A matzah that is completely white on both sides should not be used, since it may not have been thoroughly baked.
 Matzah meal should be slightly brown in color, which indicates a better bake on the matzos that were used for the matzah meal.